 - Promotion of safeguarding is recognised to include undertaking those tasks which enable all God’s people to reach their full potential.
-The will actively consider the extent to which it is succeeding in this area.
+They will actively consider the extent to which it is succeeding in this area.

 These things are to safeguard those working with children, young people and those adults who may be vulnerable.

-3. Appointment and training of workers
+3. Appointment and training of volunteer leaders

-4. Pastoral visitors and small group leaders
+4. Pastoral meetings and small group leaders

 5. Guidelines for working with children, young people and vulnerable adults